PonVicky/ChatApplication-LowLevelDesign-Java/README.md

 4. Private Message Hub:
   - A Private Message Hub(Chat Room) is created between two users when they log in and provide and each other's secret code.
-  - This hub allows only the two users to exchange messages, ensuring complete privasyy and exclusivity.
+  - This hub allows only the two users to exchange messages, ensuring complete privasy and exclusivity.
-  - Messages are persistent, enablig users to log in later, access the hub(Room) with the correct secret code, and seamlessly continue their conversation.
+  - Messages are persistent, enabling users to log in later, access the hub(Room) with the correct secret code, and seamlessly continue their conversation.